Detection Engineering Experience

 • Main escalation point for all incidents.

-Sunbelt Rentals operates across industrial environments including OT sites — a threat surface most security tooling isn't designed for.
+Sunbelt Rentals operates across industrial environments including OT sites, a threat surface most security tooling isn't designed for.
 The detection challenge was foundational: without reliable endpoint telemetry, you can't write meaningful detection rules.
 Deploying Sysmon across 10,000+ endpoints standardized collection.
 Sysmon's process creation, network connection, file creation, and registry modification events provided the raw telemetry data that Windows Event Logs don't capture by default.
-Custom SIEM parsers normalized log formats across a heterogeneous environment spanning different OS versions, network architectures, and application stacks.
+Custom SIEM parsers normalized log formats across an environment with mixed OS versions, network architectures, and application stacks.
 PowerShell workflows automated repetitive triage steps.

 Sysmon telemetry SIEM engineering NIST CSF MSSP